-The Resilience Fund is a grant-making mechanism that identifies, enables and protects community actors and their efforts, in the parts of the world most affected by violence and criminal governance.
+The Fund has as a mission to identify, enable and protect community actors and their efforts in parts of the world that are most affected by criminal governance.

 Latest news